The Colleges of Law

-The Santa Barbara & Ventura Colleges of Law is a private law school in Santa Barbara and Ventura, California.
-It is accredited by the WASC Senior College and University Commission and is approved by the Committee of Bar Examiners of the State Bar of California.
+The Colleges of Law is a private law school in Santa Barbara and Ventura, California.
+It is accredited by the WASC Senior College and University Commission and approved by the Committee of Bar Examiners of the State Bar of California.

 History

 The Ventura campus was founded in 1969 and the Santa Barbara campus was added in 1975.
 As of 2007, the colleges have over 1,600 alumni.
+In 2010, The Colleges of Law joined The Community Solution, an integrated nonprofit system of colleges and universities.
 In 2016, Jackie Gardina was appointed Dean and Chief Academic Officer, succeeding Heather Georgakis, who served COL for three decades, including 15 years as Dean.

 Accreditation

 The Colleges of Law is accredited by the WASC Senior College and University Commission.
 Additionally, the Juris Doctor program has been approved by the Committee of Bar Examiners of the State Bar of California for more than 30 years.
 This approval applies to both campuses (Santa Barbara and Ventura).
 Neither campus is accredited by the American Bar Association.
 Upon graduation, students are eligible to take the California bar exam and practice law in California.